Indianapolis 500 traditions: Last Row Party

 Driver Felipe Giaffone wearing his "Last Row Party" jacket at the 2005 race.

 A few days before the race, the "Last Row Party" has been held for charity since 1973.
 It is a scholarship benefit organized by the Indianapolis Press Club Foundation, and is usually held the Thursday evening or Friday evening before the race.
 Currently it is held at one of the suites in the Pagoda, and previously it was held at the Speedway Motel.
 The event is conducted as a roast and cocktail party for the final three qualifiers in the 500, who will be starting on the eleventh and final row (positions 31, 32, and 33).
 Due to the complex qualifying procedure for the race, these three drivers are usually, but not always, the slowest three cars in the field.
 Like Mr. Irrelevant, often some of these drivers are obscure, and several have been race rookies.
 Some are noted for a dramatic last-minute qualifying effort to secure a spot in the lineup, while others may have survived a Bump day scare, or an otherwise tumultuous month of May, to hold on to make the field.
 Twelve former or eventual race winners have participated in the honor at some time during their career (Rutherford, Johncock, Sneva, Cheever, Lazier, Hunter-Reay, Kanaan, Sato, Power, Rossi, Ericsson, Newgarden).

 In addition to being on the receiving end of numerous good-natured jokes and jabs, the three drivers are presented with a special jacket, various gifts, and checks for 31¢, 32¢, and 33¢, respectively.
-The group becomes known as the "11th Row Society", an enjoys a buffet dinner, apéritif, cocktails, and hors d'oeuvre with attendees.
+The group becomes known as the "11th Row Society" and enjoys a buffet dinner, apéritif, cocktails, and hors d'oeuvre with attendees.
 Later they may sign autographs and pose for pictures, in what is generally a fun and laid-back environment.
-The emcee for the event is usually a media figure, and past hosts include Bob Jenkins, Robin Miller, Jack Arute, Dave Wilson, and Laura Steele.
+The emcee for the event is usually a media figure, and past hosts included Bob Jenkins, Robin Miller, Jack Arute, Dave Wilson, and Laura Steele.
 The 2015 and 2016 co-emcees were Curt Cavin (Indianapolis Star) and Chris Hagen (WXIN).
 Lindy Thackston hosted the event for 2017 and 2018.
 The 2013 reception was not held but a brief ceremony was held on Carb Day to recognize the honorees.